 Here’s an outline that covers all the important parts of an executive assistant job description.

-Qualifications: This is one of the most important parts of the job description because it includes the most basic requirements a candidate must have.
+This is one of the most important parts of the job description because it includes the most basic requirements a candidate must have.
 These are usually things such as education, experience, certifications, and specialized requirements like proficiency in workspace organization systems.
-Most candidates will skim through job descriptions as they look for a role that suits them, so make sure this section is easy to read, clear and concise.
+Most candidates will skim through job descriptions as they look for a role that suits them, so ensure this section is easy to read, unambiguous and concise.

 Relevant personality words like “organized,” “detail-oriented,” and “adaptability” are great for soft skills, but avoid overusing them.